-The Massachusetts Municipal Human Services Council (formerly Local Officials Human Services Council) was established in 1975 as the human services arm of the Massachusetts Municipal Association, the statewide advocacy group providing legislative lobbying for and technical assistance to cities and towns.
+The MMA Human Services Council (formerly Local Officials Human Services Council) was established in 1975 as the human services arm of the Massachusetts Municipal Association, the statewide advocacy group providing legislative lobbying for and technical assistance to cities and towns.
 The Human Services Council (HSC) was founded with the understanding that municipal leaders are in a unique position to assess human needs in their communities and to respond effectively.

 The HSC's mandates are:

 • To provide a coordinated response to state policies affecting local human service delivery